 This should only happen when no other course of action is available.
-Staff at St. Helen's have also been TEAM TEACH trained and therefore know appropriate ways to restrain pupils.
+There are specific members of staff at St. Helen's who have been TEAM TEACH trained and therefore know appropriate ways to restrain pupils.

 Staff may also legally use restraint when conducting a search without consent for: